IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

 - Lift motor not working
   - Switched ports to 19

+### 3/6/22
+- Started to add displacement-based PID in `driveTo(vec2...)`
+  - Using vector projection to find distance
+  - Turning based on angle difference
+    - Currently has issues
+#### Testing
+- Inertial sensor wire gets disconnected
+  - Port 10 is loose
+- Going backwards is problematic with `driveTo(vec2...)`
+  - Excessively turns although gets to correct position
+  - Probably something with negatives

 ## TODO
 - Need to add controller config to `README.md`
   - Create diagrams